This blog post was originally posted on March 2, 2016 and was updated on February 4, 2020.

 3. Support women artists and designers at Femme Creators

 Since its inception in 2013, the Mercado del Diseño has made a name for itself as Madrid’s premier art and design market.
-The next edition, scheduled for March 9 and 10, 2019, goes hand-in-hand with International Women’s Day.
-Mercado del Diseño: Femme Creators will fill Matadero Madrid’s sprawling 6,000-square-meter event space with the work of more than 150 female designers and creators.
+The next edition arrives just in time for International Women’s Day.
+Mercado del Diseño: Femme Creators will fill Matadero Madrid’s sprawling 6,000-square-meter event space with the work of more than 100 female designers and creators.
 Come support these talented women and pick out a one-of-a-kind piece of artwork, clothing, or home decor that will help you remember your time in Madrid forever.

 No matter where you are in Madrid in March, you’ll probably notice a sweet-smelling aroma wafting through the air.
 This springtime scent comes courtesy of the city’s almond and cherry trees, which burst into bloom for a glorious few weeks early in the season.
 The blossoming trees themselves provide gorgeous backdrops throughout the city, from classic Retiro Park to an offbeat community gathering space in Lavapiés.
 Take a relaxing walk and enjoy the springtime magic!